World Youth Skills Day: Celebrating NYF Breakthroughs During COVID

 Olgapuri Vocational School

 Olgapuri Vocational School (OVS), located on the Olgapuri campus in Kathmandu Valley, brings 20-student classes of men and women together for 3-month certification programs in electrical, plumbing, carpentry, welding, and more.
 Programs shift to match needs NYF has identified through contacts at major Nepalese companies.
-Specialized courses are also occasionally offered in fields like industrial tailoring or special agricultural topics including unique crops (like mushrooms or henna) and innovations (including greenhouse technology).
+We also offer specialized courses in fields like industrial tailoring or special agricultural topics including unique crops (like mushrooms or henna) and innovations (including greenhouse technology).

 In normal years, around 90 percent of OVS graduates are employed in their chosen fields within six months.